open-quantum-safe/liboqs-go/README.md

 Finally, you must add/append the `$LIBOQSGO_INSTALL_PATH/.config` directory to the `PKG_CONFIG_PATH` environment variable, i.e.

     export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:$LIBOQSGO_INSTALL_PATH/.config

-If running/building on Linux, you may need to set the `LD_LIBRARY_PATH` environment variable to point to the path to liboqs' library directory, i.e.

-    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

-assuming `liboqs.so.*` were installed in `/usr/local/lib` (true assuming you ran `make install` during your liboqs setup).

 Once you have configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in the Go application of your choice and run it with `go run <application_name.go>` or build it with `go build <applicaiton_name.go>`.